The Next Issue: “Staying Healthy as We Age”

 DEADLINES FOR INCLUSION

-The following are reservation deadlines to guarantee inclusion in the November 2025 issue.
-Options for inclusion in the publication include:
+The following are reservation deadlines to guarantee inclusion in this issue.
+Options include:

 Other Voices, Other Choices: articles written by practitioners, focused on the feature topic.
-To reserve space, articles must be submitted no later than October 20..
+To be included in the full two months of publication, articles should be submitted by April 24.

 Classified Health Services Directory: Contracts for listings in the Health Services Directory are for either six or twelve months.
 New listings may be posted at any time.